luvrksnskye/luvrksnskye/README.md

 # 🍓 Skye

-**`Digital girl (Developer/Artist/Creator)`**
+**`Digital girl (Developer/Artist/Creator) .✦ ݁˖`**

 Hewo!
-My name is Skye.
-I'm an artist and frontend developer currently in a small town, building my version of the digital world one step at a time.
-I love creating things and playing with colors in my digital space.
-Playing and messing around with codes is mostly what I do all the time!
-I'm passionate about what I do, and I'm in love with creativity, as my eternal dance.
-I learned to program a long time ago, when I was just a teenager, experimenting with code from my favorite indie games.
-I've always been passionate about technology and video games, as well as graphic design, and I'm surrounded by friends who I can now say are talented artists! <3 I aspire to one day create wonderful things for everyone, I want to offer many things to the world.
-Currently working as part of the THOG team! 💛
+My name is Skye. <br>I'm an artist and frontend developer currently in a small town, building my version of the digital world one step at a time. <br>I love creating things and playing with colors in my digital space.
+Playing and messing around with codes is mostly what I do all the time!<br> I'm passionate about what I do, and I'm in love with creativity.<br> I learned to program a long time ago, when I was just a teenager, experimenting with code from my favorite indie games.<br> I've always been passionate about technology and video games, as well as graphic design, and I'm surrounded by friends who I can now say are talented artists! <br> I aspire to one day create wonderful things for everyone, I want to offer many things to the world. <br>Currently working as part of the THOG team! 💛

 <div align="center">
   <img src="https://github.com/luvrksnskye/luvrksnskye/blob/67924e2279750e6638cba3b871213e99de73fe3b/rain.png" alt="image alt" width="300">